 Benefits for Children

-At the Everett, Washington, law firm of Russell & Hill, PLLC, our lawyers help families and children obtain the benefits to which they are entitled.
-Because each case is different, it is important to obtain legal counsel to help you evaluate the options available under SSI and SSDI.
+At Russell & Hill, PLLC, located in Everett, and servicing Snohomish, King and Skagit County, Washington, our attorneys help obtain benefits for children and their families that are eligible.
+Each case is different and it is important to obtain legal counsel to help you evaluate the options available under SSI and SSDI.

 How an Attorney Can Help

-Because there are several ways for a child to obtain SSI and SSDI benefits, we evaluate each case carefully to determine the correct approach.
+Because there are several ways that SSI and SSDI benefits for children can be obtain, our attorneys evaluate each case carefully to determine the correct approach.
 In almost all cases, we help clients document the disability of either the child or the parent.
 Here are some of the issues we consider: